mh-embed/drone-docs/core.md

-## CV-Manager
+## CV-Watchdog
-This is the CV Manager Node.
-IT IS TBD.
+This is the CV Watchdog/Manager Node.

 Subscribe to:
 - TBD